 Bosnia & Herzegovina Travel Guide: Suggested Reading

-The Bosnia List: A Memoir of War, Exile, and Return, by Kenan Trebincevic
+The Bosnia List, by Kenan Trebincevic

 Bosnia & Herzegovina Travel Guide: Related Articles